 - Compensation for personal injuries (this also includes mental and emotional injuries in addition to physical ones);

 - Punitive damages against the harasser(s) and/or company; and

 The IL Employment Law Attorneys at ST Legal Group Can Help

 If you have been discriminated against in the workplace and believe that it is because of an illegal reason (a state-protected reason or a reason related to you belonging to a protected class of people), you should be able to remedy the situation through monetary compensation and/or reinstatement to your position.
-A knowledgeable and experienced Illinois employment law attorney can help you to fight for what you deserve.
+A reputable advocate for toxic workplace situations can help you to fight for what you deserve.
 The qualified attorneys at ST Legal Group can help to protect your employment rights.
 To learn more, or to schedule a consultation, contact us today!